statelyai/xstate/docs/guides/actions.md

-# Actions (Side-Effects)
+# Actions

-For a statechart to be useful in a real-world application, side-effects need to happen.
-In statecharts and XState, side-effects are declaratively represented by **actions**.
-When `machine.transition(...)` is called, the `State` returned will provide an array of `actions` that an interpreter can then execute.
+In XState and statecharts, actions are fire-and-forget ["side-effects"](./effects.md).
+For a statechart to be useful in a real-world application, side-effects need to occur to make things happen in the real world, such as rendering to a screen or emitting external events.

+XState does _not_ immediately trigger actions.
+Instead, [the `State` object](./states.md) returned from `machine.transition(...)` will declaratively provide an array of `.actions` that an interpreter can then execute.

 There are three types of actions: